Google My Business Report: Get Insights for your Business Listing

-If you want your company to be found online by your target audience, you’ll need to use Google My Business.
-With SEMrush you can now create a Google My Business report to collect all your GMB insights about your local business listing and key metrics in one place.
+If you want your target audience in your area to find your business online, you need to use Google My Business.
+With Semrush, you can now create a Google My Business report to collect all your GMB insights about your local business listing and key metrics in one place.

-To help you ensure that the data reported is accurate, we at SEMrush are constantly improving our report builder by adding as many reliable data sources that may be beneficial for your business as possible.
+To help you ensure that the data reported is accurate, we at Semrush continually improve our report builder by adding as many reliable data sources that may be beneficial for your business as possible.

-We are excited to announce that we’ve integrated Google My Business Insights with the My Reports tool so that data gathered from multiple sources in one place can contribute to your local SEO success.
+We are pleased to announce that we have integrated Google My Business Insights with the My Reports tool so that data gathered from multiple sources in one place can contribute to your local SEO success.

 Why You Need to Report Google My Business Data

-Now you can add GMB data to your report to share your local SEO results in a clear and concise PDF file with your client or boss.
+You can now add Google My Business data to your report to share your local SEO results in a clear and concise PDF file with your client or team.

-You can easily collect full-scale SEO data in one place — combining Google My Business, Google Analytics, Google Search Console, and SEMrush data.
+You can easily collect full-scale SEO data in one place — combining Google My Business, Google Analytics, Google Search Console, and data from various Semrush tools.

-What Data You Can Add to Your Google My Business Report
+Google My Business Report: What Data You Can Add

 There are five widgets that you can embed into your report:

-1. Overview allows you to see the actions that people online are taking when they see your listing.
-Searches and views are important, however you should also keep track of customer engagement, including things like requests for directions and phone calls.
+1. Overview allows you to see the actions people are taking when they see your listing.
+Searches and views are important, however, you should also keep track of customer engagement, including things like requests for directions and phone calls.
 Using this information, you can show your clients how their audience engages with their business

 2. Search vs Map View lets you see what Google services people use to find your business, either through Google Search or Google Maps.